toto6038/windows-uwp.zh-tw/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   請返回 UserAccount.cs，然後取消 Passport 裝置清單的註解。
+-   Return to in UserAccount.cs and uncomment the list of Passport devices.

     ```cs
     using System.Collections.Generic;